From, the Thinking Person’s Guide to Autism. October 25, 2012

 I wrote to 70 scientists, research institutes and universities about the hat.
 Nobody was interested, not even the scientists whose papers I edited as a publications editor at the University of Washington Medical School.
-I am working with the traumatic brain injury support groups at Harborview Medical Center in Seattle and Providence Medical Center in Everett, Washington, to have brain injured people try the hat and report progress to their University of Washington doctors.
-As of early 2016 there are 40 people from the group trying the hat.
-I also work with five people from an ADHD support group in the Seattle area.
+I am working with the traumatic brain injury support groups at Swedesh Hospital in Edmonds, Washington and Providence Medical Center in Everett, Washington, to have brain injured people try the hat and report progress to their doctors.
+As of early 2017 there are 40 people from the several groups trying the hat.

 3.Inclusiveness: Autistic people must have significant, meaningful, and primary roles in all aspects of the organization, especially at board and executive levels with regards to planning and decision-making.
 Displaying autistic individuals in advertisements, or claiming to support autistic self-advocacy in cases where autistics have no power within the organization is manipulative and exploitive.

 The parents of autistic children who wore the hats have a working relationship with me, as do abductees who wear the hat to stop alien abductions.
 I do not advertise any person or device.
 All of my work is a public service.
-I participate in the meetings of the traumatic brain injury support groups at Seattle’s Harborview Medical Center and Providence Medical Center in Everett, Washington and with an ADHD support group in the Seattle area.
+I participate in the meetings of the traumatic brain injury support groups at Swedish Hospital in Edmonds, Washington, and Providence Medical Center in Everett.
+I also recruit people to try the hat through websites on the internet.

 4.Acceptance, not stigmatization: All aspects of the organization's financial cycle, from advertising and fundraising through grants and programs, must be driven by values of inclusion and acceptance of autistic people across the spectrum.
 Using fear or negative imagery to promote autism awareness degrades and isolates autistic people and their families.